FreddieKimL/Spotify-Statistical-analysis/README.md

 Two scripts are included
 - Spotify API data collection: get the data of Spotify song list by Spotify API
-- Spotify Data Analysis: provide data visualization
+- Spotify Data Analysis: provide data analysis and data visualization

 Analysis Steps:
 1. Before running the scripts, you have to apply your own Spotify API with your account which is included (client_id and client_secret)